Regal Rambles: A Wickedly Whimsical Ireland Itinerary That Includes Ashford Castle

 Day 9: Connemara’s Wild Beauty

-After castle living, venture into Connemara National Park – essentially what would happen if Big Sur and Scotland had a geographical love child with superior lighting directors.
+After castle living, venture into Connemara National Park – one of the best places to go in Ireland – essentially what would happen if Big Sur and Scotland had a geographical love child with superior lighting directors.
 This rugged landscape offers hiking trails for all fitness levels, from “I climb mountains for breakfast” to “I consider reaching for the remote exercise.”
 Kylemore Abbey, a gothic castle built by a wealthy businessman for his wife in 1868, proves that extravagant displays of affection predate social media by centuries.

 For photography enthusiasts, morning light at Kylemore Abbey (before 11 AM) creates reflections on the lake that would make Ansel Adams weep with jealousy.
 The Twelve Bens mountains are best captured in late afternoon when the light gives their craggy peaks a golden hue worth at least 500 Instagram likes.
 Just be prepared for narrow roads that would make a New York taxi driver contemplate a career change.